Diminishing minerals in modern diets

 that interfere with the natural pH balance of your stomach and intestines

-or stomach bugs that kill the good bacteria in the gut
+that kill the good bacteria in the gut

 that require intense metabolizing with little nutritional benefit